cometbft/cometbft/CONTRIBUTING.md

 When updating dependencies, please only update the particular dependencies you need.
-Instead of running `go get -u=patch`, which will update anything, specify exactly the dependency you want to update, eg.
+Instead of running `go get -u=patch`, which will update anything, specify exactly the dependency you want to update, e.g.
 `GO111MODULE=on go get -u github.com/cometbft/go-amino@master`.

 ## Protobuf